spockframework/spock/docs/interaction_based_testing.rst

     Not quite.
 While an interaction looks similar to a regular method invocation, it is simply a way to express which method invocations are expected to happen.
-A good way to think of an interaction is as a regular expression that is matched against all invocations on mock objects.
+A good way to think of an interaction is as a regular expression that all incoming invocations on mock objects are matched against.
 Depending on the circumstances, the interaction may match zero, one, or multiple invocations.

-Let's take a closer look at the ``then`` block.
+Let's take a closer look at the ``then:`` block.
 It contains two *interactions*, each of which consists of four
 parts: a *cardinality*, a *target constraint*, a *method constraint*, and one ore more *argument constraints*::

     1 * subscriber1.receive("hello")